bitesize games:

 scored = ""

 These are the first variables created for this game.
-By being set here, outside of any function, they will not be reset when the game resets.
-So the points will be remembered while playing multiple games.
+By being written first, outside of any function, they will not be reset when the game resets each round.
+So the points will be remembered while playing multiple rounds.

 function _init()